SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 pf = ParameterizedFunction(f,params)
 ```

-The form for `f` is `f(t,u,params,du)`
+The form for `f` is `f(t,u,params,du)` where `params` is any type which defines
-where `params` is any type which defines the parameters.
-The
+the parameters (it does not have to be an array, and it can be any user-defined
-resulting `ParameterizedFunction` has the function call `pf(t,u,params,du)`
+type as well).
+The resulting `ParameterizedFunction` has the function call
-which matches the original function, and a call `pf(t,u,du)` which uses internal
+`pf(t,u,params,du)` which matches the original function, and a call `pf(t,u,du)`
-parameters which can be used with a differential equation solver.
-Note that the
+which uses internal parameters which can be used with a differential equation solver.
-internal parameters can be modified at any time via the field: `pf.p = ...`.
+Note that the internal parameters can be modified at any time via the field: `pf.p = ...`.

 An additional version exists for `f(t,u,params)` which will then act as the
 not in-place version `f(t,u)` in the differential equation solvers.